Kb-Tay/money_deploy/README.md

 * Formik

 # Reasons for Technology and Frameworks used
-I decided to use T3 app to learn typescript and the frameworks make use TypeScript strong typing to ensure type safety within the entire application.
+I decided to use T3 app to learn typescript and the frameworks make use TypeScript strong typing to ensure type safety within the entire application, frontend and backend.

 **TRPC**
 This library enables me to create type-safe APIS using Typescript.

-# Design Pattern
+Using the zod validation library, the backend is able to validate inputs before adding to the database.
+TRPC also integrates React Query, which helps handle backend issues, allowing the application to cache query data and only refetching data when there is a CRUD request being made, in which the data fetched is invalidated.
+This allows the application to be more efficient and prevents unneccessary api calls to refetch data from the database whenever the page is rendered.

+**Next.js**
+Unlike react.js that only uses client-side rendering, next.js allows pages to be pre-rendered at build time.
+This allows for this web application to display static html content to users on the initial render instead of a blank html page when using react.js.
+Additionally, since expenses recorded before are unlikely to be updated frequently by the user, the application uses static site generation for the spending list component and individual spending pages.
+This allows for data fetched from the database to be cached in CDN, giving a faster user experience.

 # Features
 * Home Page